Scientific Name

 Description

-Cussonia is easy to grow from seed and does not require much care.
-Most species are drought tolerant and prefer a sunny spot to grow.
-Protect them from frost and grow in well-drained and slightly rich soil.
+Cussonia is easy to grow from seed and requires little care.
+Most species are drought-tolerant and prefer a sunny spot.
+Protect them from frost.
 These plants can handle an occasional mild frost, but a chill will make the leaves fall off.
+Grow them in well-drained and slightly rich soil.
 Water regularly.

 All the members of this genus form a swollen stem base beneath the ground, and care must be taken not to damage this when planting out.

-The best method of propagation is using seeds harvested from fresh ripe fruits.
-Sow seed as soon as possible as it loses much of its viability within three months.
-However, seed sown in the summer months will germinate faster (in about four weeks) than seed sown in winter (7 weeks to germination).
+The best propagation method is using seeds harvested from fresh, ripe fruits.
+Sow seed as soon as possible, as it loses much of its viability within three months.
+However, seeds sown in the summer months will germinate faster (about 4 weeks) than in winter (about 7 weeks).
 Make sure seed trays are at least 6 inches (15 cm) in depth to allow the small tubers to form.
 Do not allow the seed to become waterlogged or dry out.
-Keep seed and seedlings in a semi-shaded area.
-Seedlings can be transplanted at about four months, but be very careful not to damage the fleshy roots when transplanting.
+Keep seeds and seedlings in a semi-shaded area.
+Seedlings can be transplanted at about four months, but be careful not to damage the fleshy roots.

 See more at How to Grow and Care for Cussonia.